mainkoon81/UCD-research-prep-01-GRN-BioInformatics/README.md

 By choosing appropriate GA mutation and crossover operators to alter the genes making up chromosomes, and by selecting “good” chromosomes(as determined by the ANN) at each generation, chromosomes in future generations should determine sets of genes that have the greatest effect in the data.

-So RootMSE is a fitness function ????
+So `ANN with RootMSE` is a fitness function used for selection!

 GA tries to determine the correct excitatory(gene_on) and inhibitory(gene_off) values that link genes in a network.
 In ANN, gradient descent determines the weights.
 This architecture is combined with a GA for generating hypothetical links where the connectivity is restricted to a maximum of N. Thus we can make use of the `connectivity restrictions imposed by the biology of the problem` as well as the sigmoid activation function for the `learning aspect` of the problem.
 <img src="https://user-images.githubusercontent.com/31917400/68312523-15995780-00ab-11ea-82bb-783f694d69a6.jpg" />